pretix/pretix-docs/docs/guides/products/sessions.md

 pretix offers you several methods to do this: simply adding a mandatory question to be asked with every order, add-on products with fixed time slots, or a plugin with advanced functions for variable time slots.
 This article will guide you through all three of them.

-If you are not looking for sessions that all take place within the scope of one big main event, but for a series of events that can be attended individually, refer to our article on [event series](../event-series.md) instead.
+If you are not planning sessions that all take place within the scope of one big main event, but for a series of events that can be attended individually, refer to our article on [event series](../event-series.md) instead.

 ## Option A: Questions